rsksmart/devportal-1.0/content/rsk-devportal/tools/index.md

 menu_title: Overview
 ---

-Explore a suite of developer tools designed to empower blockchain developers and enthusiasts in the Rootstock and RIF ecosystems.
-Simplify your development process and make the most out of these platforms.
+Explore a suite of fully compatible developer tools and guides designed to empower bitcoin and smart contract developers in the Rootstock and RIF ecosystems.

 <div id="stats-carousel" class="owl-carousel owl-theme">
     <div class="item">